pocomane/binject/Readme.md

 ./binject.exe my_script
 ```

 This will generate the file my_script.exe.
-If the "Echo" example was compiled,
-the following lines:
+Then:

 ```
 echo "hello world" > my_text.txt